nkt217/nkt217/README.md

 ### About me
 I am a seasoned Technology and Cloud consultant, specializing in DevOps and Product engineering.
 In my previous role at Cloudbloom Systems, I spearheaded the development of successful web applications in the eLearning and eCommerce domains, with a strong focus on multimedia content interaction.
 As an expert in DevOps, I effectively managed CI/CD pipelines for auto-scaling applications and standalone projects, ensuring seamless integration of new features and updates.

 I have a proven track record of helping various clients optimize their IT infrastructure and processes, resulting in improved efficiency, reduced costs, and enhanced overall performance.
-My extensive knowledge and skills in IT consulting, DevOps, and web development make me an invaluable asset to any organization seeking to achieve their goals.
+My extensive knowledge and skills in IT consulting, DevOps, and web development make me an invaluable asset to any organization seeking to achieve its goals.

 I am now seeking new opportunities to apply my expertise and make a meaningful contribution to an organization.